On this page

 Essential Data Structures You Must Know

-Master these 15 data structures to handle 80% of coding interview questions.
-Each has specific use cases and performance characteristics.
+These 15 data structures cover 80% of coding interview questions.
+Know their use cases and performance characteristics cold.

 Contiguous memory with O(1) access by index.
 Foundation for most other structures.